lplsz/CS-Notes/Network/Network.md

 Non-persistent: Each object need two RTTs.
 (One for handshake, one for receive and request)

-Persistent without pipelining: Each object need one RTT (No need to handshake)
+Persistent without pipelining: 2 RTT (Handshaking + Index file) + Each object need one RTT (No need to handshake)

-Persistent with pipelining: Multiple object need only one RTT (Requests are made back-to-back without waiting for the response)
+Persistent with pipelining: 2 RTT (Handshaking + Index file) + Multiple object need only one RTT (Requests are made back-to-back without waiting for the response)

 ### Cookies